May. 23, 2022 UPDATE

 The procession of Saio

-Saio is an unmarried princess who was sent to Ise Jingu Shrine as Mitsueshiro who serves the God and emperors.
-This custom was already established in Asuka Period (about 592-710) and it is said that 64 princesses were sent to serve for the emperors for 660 years.
-This procession recreates the trip that Saio headed to Ise with the long procession.
-Please enjoy the gorgeous and luxurious processions!
+Saio was an unmarried princess who was sent to Ise Jingu Shrine as “Mitsue-shiro” who serves the gods and emperors.
+This custom was already established in the Asuka Period (about 592-710) and it is said that 64 princesses were sent to serve the emperors for 660 years.
+This procession recreates Princess Saio’s trip heading to Ise with the long procession.
+Please enjoy the gorgeous and luxurious procession!

 2Highlight